neumino/neumino.github.io/movies.md

-### Brahms: The Boy II
+### Fantasy Island
-*Released on 2020-02-20, vote average 6.3*
+*Released on 2020-02-12, vote average 4.7*

-After a family moves into the Heelshire Mansion, their young son soon makes friends with a life-like doll called Brahms.
+A group of contest winners arrive at an island hotel to live out their dreams, only to find themselves trapped in nightmare scenarios.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/LjiisjCJ9VE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/a6O30nJ02PU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>